-Tunisia country profile - BBC News
+Tunisia profile

 LEADERS

-President: Mohamed Beji Caid Essebsi
+President (deceased): Mohamed Beji Caid Essebsi

 Beji Caid Essebsi came to office in December 2014 after winning the first free presidential election since the uprising that toppled autocratic leader Zine al-Abidine Ben Ali.

-He was a long-serving speaker of parliament under Mr Ben Ali's rule, and critics believe his rise to power marks the return of the ousted political establishment.
+He was a long-serving speaker of parliament under Mr Ben Ali's rule, and critics believed his rise to power marked the partial return of the ousted political establishment.

+He died in office in July 2019, and his successor is due to be elected in October.

 Prime Minister: Youssef Chahed